Cramer v. United States: Opinion

 The Court decided five-to-four to overturn the jury verdict.
 Writing for the majority, Justice Robert H. Jackson said that the Constitution is clear in its definition of treason, limited to the waging of war, or giving material assistance to an enemy.
 The prosecution and its witnesses could demonstrate only an association and not that Cramer had given "Aid and Comfort," as defined in Article Three.
 Jackson wrote that the jury had been given no evidence that Cramer had "even paid for their drinks."
 As such, the majority opinion held, the associations were insufficient to convict Cramer for treason, and the judgment of the Court of Appeals was reversed.

 Writing in dissent, Justice William O. Douglas claimed that acts, though innocent by nature, may serve a treasonous plan.
 Chief Justice Harlan Fiske Stone concurred with the dissent.

 Aftermath

-Cramer later pleaded guilty to a lesser charge of trading with the enemy and was sentenced to six years in prison.
+In 1945, Cramer pleaded guilty to two lesser charges of trading with the enemy.
+He was sentenced to six years in prison.